NHRA - National Hot Rod Association

 What did Pontiac do to inspire the 426 Hemi?

-Ultimately three 426 Hemi derivative engines were created: Drag, Track, and Street.
+Ultimately, three 426 Hemi derivative engines were created in 1964-1966: Drag, Track, and Street.
 Hot rodders consider the Drag (for NHRA) and Track (for NASCAR) engines “Race Hemis.”
-The Street versions came two years later in production cars for ’66, and allowed regular people to buy into the Hemi’s success.
+The Street versions came two years later in production cars for the ’66 model year and allowed regular people to buy into the Hemi’s success.

 The 426 Hemi was Supposed to Debut at the 1964 Winternationals

-Back in 2014, we spoke to Tom Hoover during the Hemi’s 50th anniversary for an article in Hot Rod.
+Ten years ago, we spoke to Tom Hoover during the Hemi’s 50th anniversary for an article in Hot Rod magazine.
 Hoover told us that during the winter of 1963, he was in California preparing for the NHRA Winternationals.

-“We had some 426 Hemi cars there,” he says “But they were just stock engines, bolted together by the assembly line at the Chrysler marine facility in Marysville [Michigan].
+“We had some 426 Hemi cars there,” he said.
+“But they were just stock engines, bolted together by the assembly line at the Chrysler marine facility in Marysville [Mich.].
 We rented track time to make some test runs, and they were slower than the [426] Wedge cars.
-We couldn’t have that at Pomona, our new race package be slower!
+We couldn’t have that at Pomona, our new race package [being] slower!
 We didn’t run them again till later, after I had taken them apart, blueprinted them, made some real headers, that kind of thing.
 Then they ran good.”
 To see how good, watch the highlights of the 1964 NHRA U.S. Nationals below.

 Highlights of the show include: